frido-dev/sports-league-app/README.md

 TanStack React Query

 ## Use of AI
-AI was used as a development assistant to:
+ChatGPT was used as a development assistant to:

 Improve folder structure